dabao40/TheOtherRolesGMIA/README.md

 The Sprinter is a Crewmate role with the ability to sprint for a short while.
 While the Sprinter activates its skill, the Sprinter will turn invisible and that no one except for the dead players and itself will be able to see the Sprinter.
 The Sprinter, unlike the Ninja, won't get a speed bonus and cannot be targeted while sprinting.
-The Sprinter and deactivate its skill by pressing the button again.
+The Sprinter can deactivate its skill by pressing the button again.

 ## Cupid